Just Add Onions for Online Privacy?

 For the uninitiated: Tor (short for The Onion Router) is a decentralized, global network of anonymous proxy servers.
 Each node in Tor acts much like a VPN (virtual private network) server.
 It accepts your browser’s requests for Web content, connects to the server(s) on which the objects reside, downloads copies and transmits them to your browser.
 The Tor node acts as your proxy; hence the term “proxy server.”
 The benefit of Tor is that the remote server does not get any data about you, since you never connect to the remote server; a Tor node does that on your behalf.

 Tor promises to protect against tracking, surveillance, and censorship while you browse the Web.
 The Tor Browser blocks cookies and deletes your browser history when you close it.
-For each web page you visit, your request is sent through three Tor relays scattered around the world.
+For each web page you visit, your request is sent through several Tor relays scattered around the world.
 At each relay, your traffic is re-encrypted and assigned a new IP address.
 The website you visit can't tell where you are connecting from.
-And your Internet Service Provider can't see what sites you visit.
+And your Internet Service Provider (ISP) can't see what sites you visit.
+They'll only see that you're connecting to the Tor network, but not where you go from there.

 So what about the onions?
 The onion metaphor is used because on each hop along the Tor network, your request is wrapped in another layer of encryption, calling to mind the layers of an onion.
 The onion routing protocol was invented in 1995, at the U.S. Naval Research Lab.
 Mathematicians David Goldschlag, Mike Reed, and Paul Syverson were looking for a way to create internet connections that don't reveal who is talking to whom.
 Their work was picked up in the early 2000s by MIT, received funding from the Electronic Frontier Foundation, and in 2006, the nonprofit Tor Project was founded to maintain Tor's development.